-Have almost fully developed senses of taste and smell
+➤ Have almost fully developed senses of taste and smell

 See objects best when they are 30 to 40 inches away from their face as their eyes cannot yet fully focus at close range.
+Thankfully, as nature would have it, this is the typical distance caregivers hold infants when feeding.
 That's why it's so good to hold them close when feeding and interacting with them.